 The U.S. dollar return on the Notes, or yield to maturity, will depend on the principal amount, the coupon and the premium converted into U.S. dollars at the prevailing exchange rate at the time of the relevant payments.
 Any volatility of the exchange rate between Renminbi and the U.S. dollar during the term of the Notes will affect the return on the Notes in U.S. dollars.
-In particular, any devaluation of the Renminbi against the U.S. dollar during the term of the Notes and will result in the yield to maturity of the Notes in U.S. dollars being less than the stated yield to maturity thereof, which is calculated in Renminbi.
+In particular, any devaluation of the Renminbi against the U.S. dollar during the term of the Notes will decrease the U.S. dollar return on the Notes and will result in the yield to maturity of the Notes in U.S. dollars being less than the stated yield to maturity thereof, which is calculated in Renminbi.
 In the event of a material devaluation of the Renminbi against the U.S. dollar, holders of the Notes may not receive the full U.S. dollar subscription money upon maturity or redemption of the Notes.